imodeljs/imodeljs-samples/tools/imodel-changeset-test-utility/README.md

 2. Edit [src/ChangesetGenerationConfig.ts](./src/ChangesetGenerationConfig.ts) to set the values you obtained after registration in step 1.

-3. Install the dependencies with `npm install`

-4. Build the source with `npm run build`
+3. Follow the [Tools Development Setup](../../README.md) section under Tools to install dependencies and build the imodel-changeset-test-utility.

 ## Run Change Set Test Utility